+Phone: (02) 856 4639.
 Hours: Daily 10AM–11PM

 Climb Central Manila: The Portal Greenfield District Park, United St, Mandaluyong, Metro Manila

+Phone: (02) 734 8883.
 Hours: Monday – Friday 1:00 pm – 10:00pm Saturday & Sunday: 10:00 am – 10:00 pm Public Holidays: 10:00 am – 10:00 pm

-6. Be Enchanted at DreamPlay
+Be enchanted at DreamPlay

-It’s best for older kids (aged four+ years).
 My daughter and her friends fell in love with DreamPlay and were reluctant to leave when our time was up.
 Its not as cheap as Enchanted Kingdom and you are charged on your time, so don’t spend too long eating noodles in the Kung Fu Panda kitchen!

 For more information, see the DreamPlay website.

-7. Challenge Your Brain at the Mind Museum
+Challenge yourself at the Mind Museum

 The Mind Museum is the Science Museum of the Philippines.
-Designed especially for kids, it is an educational and fun place to learn, explore and play.
+Designed especially for kids, it is an educational and fun place to learn, explore and play and is one of our favourite things to do in Manila for kids.
 I am a big fan of the outdoor park, which features a giant bubble maker, animal vision telescopes and physics inspired slides.
-The museum plays host to some excellent touring exhibitions, so it is worth timing your visit for when one of these is being hosted.
-My little boy Gillan (2 years) loves the dinosaur and space exhibits.
+The museum plays host to some excellent touring exhibitions, so it is worth timing your visit for when one of these is being hosted.If you’re wondering where to bring toddlers in Manila then this is a great option; my two-year-old loved the dinosaur and space exhibitions.

 Mind Museum: JY Campos Park, 3rd Avenue, Bonifacio Global City Fort Bonifacio 1634